HuiShiSerenaShi/rpc_project_HuiShi/README.md

 * release_tolerance: 0.005
 * disable_collisions_on_attach: true

-The meaning of each settings is explained on the [github page](https://github.com/JenniferBuehler/gazebo-pkgs/wiki/The-Gazebo-grasp-fix-plugin) of the plugin.
+The meaning of each parameter is explained on the [github page](https://github.com/JenniferBuehler/gazebo-pkgs/wiki/The-Gazebo-grasp-fix-plugin) of the plugin.
 These parameters were tuned during development, until the resulting grasp was reliable and realistic enough.

+The plugin basically works by checking if two opposing forces are applied by the gripper links on an object.
+If they are, the object is fixed to the end-effector link.
+When this check fails, the object is released.

 ### EdoConsole